Alexander Robert Badcock: Life

 Badcock also assisted in recovering the guns abandoned near Bhagwana, and finally when the Kabul-Kandahar Field Force, consisting of 9,986 men and eighteen guns with 8,000 followers and 2,300 horses and mules, started on 9 August 1880 he relieved Roberts's 'greatest anxiety,' and the force reached Kandahar, 313 miles from Kabul, on 31 August, with a safe margin of supplies.
 For these services he received the Afghanistan Medal and three clasps, the bronze Kabul to Kandahar Star, brevets of major and lieutenant-colonel, and made a companion of the Order of the Bath (CB).
 Roberts reported to the government that he knew of 'no officer so well qualified as Major Badcock to be placed at the head of the commissariat in the field.'

 In 1885, Badcock collected transport for the Sudan, and in 1895 was made a companion of the Order of the Star of India (CSI), and the thanks of the government for his services in connection with the Chitral Relief Force.
-He was appointed quartermaster-general in India on 7 November 1895.
+He was appointed quartermaster-general in India on 7 November 1895, and promoted to major-general on 1 April 1897.
 Besides these appointments he acted as secretary in the military department 1890–1 and was president of a committee to consider the grant of compensation for the dearness of provisions, October 1894.

-Returning to England on his retirement at the expiration of his term of office as quartermaster-general in 1900, he took an active part in the organisation of the Imperial Yeomanry, and was appointed member of the Secretary of State's Council of India.
+He was promoted to lieutenant-general on 3 April 1900, shortly before returning to the United Kingdom on his retirement at the expiration of his term of office as quartermaster-general later in 1900.
+On his return he took an active part in the organisation of the Imperial Yeomanry, and was appointed member of the Secretary of State's Council of India.
 He became a knight commander of the Order of the Bath (KCB) in the 1902 Coronation Honours list published on 26 June 1902, and invested as such by King Edward VII at Buckingham Palace on 24 October 1902.